eejlny/SGRACEx1/README.md

-1.SGRACE is a high-performance dataflow architecture for graph convolutional and attention networks that supports adaptive quantization and sparsity/pruning.
+SGRACE is a high-performance dataflow architecture for graph convolutional and attention networks that supports adaptive quantization and sparsity/pruning.

 Layers supported in SGRACE include GCNConv, GATconv, SAGEConv and Linear.